EvanatorM/WillowVox-Engine/README.md

 To change the name of the window, you can change the 'appWindowName' variable near the top of main.cpp.

-You must also create a folder in the root directory of the project called 'assets' for the project to build.

 ## Contributing

 This project is split into different repositories, so this applies to any of those.
 If you would like to contribute to WillowVox Engine, you can do so in a couple of ways: